-Time Lapse — Table Cloth at Table Mountain, Cape Town
+Table Cloth Time-Lapse Table Mountain, Cape Town

 The ‘table cloth’ is caused by the wind blowing in from the coast and quickly rising as it reaches the mountain, forming the clouds.
 It’s quite a mesmerising sight.

-And the weather is something that everyone talks about in Cape Town — while it’s an increasingly sophisticated city, there is something about the geography of Cape Town that makes the climatic conditions a constant talking point — especially when Table Mountain and its ever-changing ‘table cloth’ is such a landmark in the captivating city.
+And the weather is something that everyone talks about in Cape Town — while it’s an increasingly sophisticated city, there is something about the geography of Cape Town that makes the climatic conditions a constant talking point — especially when Table Mountain, and its ever-changing ‘table cloth’, is such a landmark in the captivating city.